Why Your Brand Needs Best-of-Breed Marketing Technology

 Separation of Concerns

 A major pain point we hear about from prospects is the tension between Marketing and IT.
-Marketing departments need more agility, but they often feel shackled by IT processes.
-In some cases, marketing departments can’t even change banners or add new landing pages without IT involvement.
+Marketing resources need more agility, but they often feel shackled by IT processes.
+In some cases, marketing can’t even change banners or add new landing pages without IT involvement.

 By separating the concerns of the different roles involved, complexity can be reduced dramatically: